rohit2git/Azure-OAI-workshop/0- Requirements/README.md

     * A Resource group ```"rg-openai-workshop-"+ yourUniqueIdentifier + "-" + randomstring"```
     * An Azure SQL server called "<SQLSERVERNAME>+ randomstring", SQL DB(with an AdventureWorks DB) and Firewall rule

-* Login to the azure portal and login with a user that has administrator permissions
+* Login to the Azure portal with a user that has administrator permissions
 * Open the cloud shell(in PowerShell mode) in the azure portal as follows:

 ![Cloud shell](./images/step2.png)